CycloneDX/sbom-utility/README.md

 2
 ```

-which return one of the following exit code values:
+which returns one of the following exit code values:

 - `0`= no error (valid)
 - `1`= application error